davidgpgr94/file_search_by_dates/README.md

 ## Introduction
 > Find the files whose access, modification or creation date is in the specified date range.

-> This script has been created for the second job of the subject Informática Forense in Computer Engineer at UVa, Spain.
+> This script has been created by David González Pérez for the second job of the subject Informática Forense in Computer Engineer at UVa, Spain.

 ## Requirements
 1. Python 2.7 installed into C:\Python27